superdesk/web-publisher/docs/components/using_components.rst

 **1.** If you're creating a new project, create a new empty directory for it.

-**2.** Open a terminal and use Composer to grab the library.
+**2.** Open a console and use Composer to grab the library.

 .. code-block:: bash

-    $ composer require swp/multi-tenancy
+    composer require swp/multi-tenancy

 The name ``swp/multi-tenancy`` is written at the top of the documentation for whatever component you want.